Will Graham Devotion: How to Respond When the Fog of Life Overtakes Us

 I couldn’t keep riding.
 After all, I could barely see my own boots, let alone the road ahead.
 Further, the asphalt had recently been repaved and there were no painted lines.
 With absolutely zero visibility or clarity, the only option was to slowly push forward, feet on the ground, scanning for car headlights slicing through the dense fog.

 At one point I nearly bumped into the steep rock wall to my right.
 I didn’t see it until it was inches away.
 A few minutes later I almost hit the guardrail that separated the road from the cliff on the other side.
-My only option was to keep walking the bike forward until the skies cleared, but I was in a tough situation.
+I was in a tough situation.

 It occurs to me that life—especially in our current culture and world—can be like that treacherous, obscured journey through the fog.
 As we follow God’s Word, we know that we’re ultimately on the right path, but everything around us appears sin-sick and confused.
 The Prophet Isaiah once warned, “Woe to those who call evil good, and good evil; who put darkness for light, and light for darkness; who put bitter for sweet, and sweet for bitter!”
 (Isaiah 5:20, NKJV).
 That certainly seems to describe the fog of our modern world.